maastrichtlawtech/rechtspraak-segmentation/README.md

 ### Features

 - **Full Text Extraction**: Extracts the entire content of the document, including "procesverloop", "overwegingen", and "beslissing".
-- **Section Extraction**: Extracts and organizes the main sections of the document into separate columns.
 - **Header Extraction**: Extracts headers along with their corresponding sections, providing additional structured data.

 ### Dependencies